Wingfoiling

 Naming of the sport

-When wingfoiling was first introduced to Hong Kong, many suggested such Chinese translations as
+When wingfoiling was first introduced to Hong Kong, many suggested such Chinese translations as |

-風翼滑浪”, “水翼滑浪”, “滑浪風翼”, “風翼水翼” and “水翼滑浪風翼” for consideration.
+“風翼滑浪”, “水翼滑浪”, “滑浪風翼”, “風翼水翼” and “水翼滑浪風翼” for consideration.
 In February 2022, the Windsurfing Association of Hong Kong (WAHK) conducted an online poll via social networking platform for the public to vote their favourite Chinese name for the sport.
-Ultimately, “滑浪風翼” turned out to get most votes in the poll, subsequent to which the WAHK decided to adopt it as the official Chinese name of the sport.
+Ultimately, “滑浪風翼” turned out to get most votes in the poll, subsequent to which the WAHK decided to adopt it as the official Chinese name of the sport. |

 Development of wingfoiling in Hong Kong

-Wingfoiling was introduced to Hong Kong between P6P7_3around 2018 and 2019.
+Wingfoiling was introduced to Hong Kong between around 2018 and 2019.
 Back then, only very few windsurfing fans were eager to give it a try.
 The number of wingfoiling participants has doubled in recent years.
-In view of this, the WAHK held the first ever Hong Kong Wingfoil Race 2022 at Tai Tam Bay, Stanley in May 2022, attracting about 50 wingfoiling athletes from different backgrounds, many of P6P7_4whom being professional athletes including Hayley Victoria CHAN, the current captain of the Hong Kong windsurfing team, and HO Chi Ho, a former Hong Kong windsurfing representative at the Olympics, who won the championship and secured the first runner-up spot respectively.
+In view of this, the WAHK held the first ever Hong Kong Wingfoil Race 2022 at Tai Tam Bay, Stanley in May 2022, attracting about 50 wingfoiling athletes from different backgrounds, many of whom being professional athletes including Hayley Victoria CHAN, the current captain of the Hong Kong windsurfing team, and HO Chi Ho, a former Hong Kong windsurfing representative at the Olympics, who won the championship and secured the first runner-up spot respectively.
 On 3 and 4 December 2022, the WAHK held Asia’s first series qualifiers recognised by the Global Wingsports Association, where elite wingfoilers from around the globe gathered in Hong Kong to compete in exciting races.

 There are two major categories in wingfoiling competitions:

 The mode is similar to that of traditional windsurfing competitions, in which participants start together to complete the designated lap as fast as possible.
-The surfer completing the designated route in the shortest time will be declared winners.
+The surfer completing the designated route in the shortest time will be declared winners. |

-Surf-freestyle
+Surf-freestyle |

 Participants must perform various tricks such as loops and spins in the designated lap within the specified time.
-Judges will give scores based on factors such as the degree of difficulty, style and versatility of their tricks.
+Judges will give scores based on factors such as the degree of difficulty, style and versatility of their tricks. |

 To further enhance its members’ and the public’s understanding of wingfoiling and raise their safety awareness, the WAHK issues safety guidelines for wingfoiling enthusiasts; formulates training plans; actively trains coaches; and plans to launch related courses in the upcoming summer to teach more people about wingfoiling and the key points in safe use of gear, in a bid to ensure their maximum enjoyment of this emerging sport.